The Great Locomotive Chase: Songs

-Reception
+Reception and legacy

 The film received mixed reviews upon its release.
 Though given acceptable reviews by most critics, the film was not as successful as Walt Disney had hoped it would be.
 This may have been due to the anticlimactic ending, where the Union spies are captured, jailed, and attempt to escape.
 According to a review by Bosley Crowther of The New York Times, "The excitement is over when they abandon the trains."
 Moreover, some felt the film to be rather depressing or downbeat since the main characters are unsuccessful in their mission and some, including the lead character, wind up being executed.

-Variety wrote, "It varies between good and fair entertainment values, with enough exciting passages to promise okay prospects at the box office."
-Harrison's Reports declared, "This Walt Disney historical melodrama should give fairly good satisfaction to the general run of audiences ...
+Variety wrote: "It varies between good and fair entertainment values, with enough exciting passages to promise okay prospects at the box office."
+Harrison's Reports declared: "This Walt Disney historical melodrama should give fairly good satisfaction to the general run of audiences ...
 The action moves at a swift pace throughout, and is filled with many exciting, if incredible, situations before the raiders are caught."
-The Monthly Film Bulletin wrote, "Despite the lack of inventive incident, the story has a number of tense sequences, without, perhaps, rivalling the pace and gusto of Davy Crockett.
+The Monthly Film Bulletin wrote: "Despite the lack of inventive incident, the story has a number of tense sequences, without, perhaps, rivalling the pace and gusto of Davy Crockett.
 The attempt to present both pursuer and pursued as equally attractive figures is highly successful, but this inevitably weakens the drama of the situation."

+The film was first released on video in 1983 and later on DVD (first on April 25, 2000 and re-released on May 4, 2004).

+It was one of the last several films to depict the Andrews Raid of 1862.